blairconrad/FakeItEasy/docs/capturing-arguments.md

 Capturing arguments is fairly limited right now.
 In particular, it suffers from these deficiencies:

 * there is no way to both capture an argument and constrain by its value
-* ony the last argument captured is retained
-* there's no way to tell from the `CapturedArgument` whether no value was captured or the type's default value was
 * argument capture is shallow; there's no copying of object state.
   If a reference-based argument (e.g. a class instance, not a struct) is captured and subsequently modified by the test or production code, the updated state will be seen